 To plan your travel itinerary to the Czech Republic you can also use the website Rome2Rio; it gives you an idea of all the transportation modes and duration of the trips.

 We traveled to Prague by train.
 Our 14 days trip in the Czech Republic started in Brno and finished in Prague.
 A big journey through cities, countryside, mountains and stunning places.

 The Czech Republic was part of our 3 months trip in Europe, and we did it all by train.
 It was our second time traveling in Europe with Eurail Pass, only one pass that you can use up to 3 months.

 We wrote a super guide to travel with Eurail Pass, how to choose the best pass, how to avoid booking fees and how to enjoy the train rides.
 There you will find all the information you need to plan your train trip to the Czech Republic or in Europe.
 We also have one blog post about traveling with Eurail in Scandinavia, as Norway, Sweden, Denmark, and Finland have different rules.

 Doesn’t matter how you gonna travel to the Czech Republic, what you have to do is to plan your trip wisely and discover all the cool things to do in Prague.
 And take the time to explore the Czech Republic beyond its capital, follow our travel tips to other amazing destination:

 Love this post?
 Pin it for later!!

 Prague hidden gems are worth searching for!
 We know that you will enjoy a trip that is fun and different from the usual with our list of unusual things to do in Prague!

-PS: our trip in the Czech Republic was organized in partnership with Czech Tourism Board.
+PS: our trip to the Czech Republic was organized in partnership with the Czech Tourism Board.
 But as usual, you always get our honest opinion and travel tips.